domicjs/domic-docs/src/handbook/using-jsx.md

-As convenient as it is, it should only be used for Observable transforms or to be generally put into verbs which can handle `DocumentFragment` pretending to be single values.
+As convenient as it is, it should only be used for Observable transforms or to be generally put into verbs which can handle `DocumentFragment` pretending to be single values (which is most of them).

 > Never, ever, use a fragment as a return value of a component !
 Classes, style,
 > ids and such can **not** be applied on them.